 By encouraging your entire team to contribute to the knowledge base, it will help identify where everyone sees frequent interruptions or shoulder taps coming from.
 This will also expedite compilation and more importantly increase the quality of knowledge through verification.
 You might even consider this crowdsourcing process an investment in the culture surrounding your knowledge base and how it is used from day-to-day.

 Knowledge silos stifle collaboration

 One needs to be wary of building knowledge silos, whether they are built by different departments or using different cloud-based technologies.
 This can stifle collaboration and increase unnecessary hurdles around communication.
-A tool like Obie can solve much of silo related hardships that surface from mismatched knowledge stacks across organizations, but when designing a knowledge management strategy, one should endeavor to minimize building inaccessible knowledge stores.
+A knowledge management tool like Lessonly Knowledge can solve much of silo-related hardships that surface from mismatched knowledge stacks across organizations, but when designing a knowledge management strategy, one should endeavor to minimize building inaccessible knowledge stores.